bsm/sarama-cluster/README.md

 ## Important

 The sarama API is unfortunately very unstable.
-We are trying to keep this library up-to-date with sarama's latest master and tag new releases with references to sarama's commit SHA1 they were tested against.
+We are trying to keep this library up-to-date with sarama's latest release and tag new releases accordingly.

 ## Documentation